saadoonhammad/geomundus_workshop_sidenca/README.md

 ---

-## Workshop
+### Workshop Overview

-### From Open Earth Observation Data to Operational Wildfire Decision Support: A Reproducible Framework for Risk Mapping and Fire Spread Modelling

-This workshop is part of the **18th GeoMundus Conference**, focusing on the use of geospatial intelligence to strengthen disaster resilience and support evidence-based emergency management.
-The workshop will introduce participants to a practical and reproducible workflow for transforming open Earth Observation and geospatial data into information that can support wildfire risk assessment, fire spread modelling, and emergency decision-making.
+This workshop is part of the **18th GeoMundus Conference**, which focuses on the use of geospatial intelligence to strengthen disaster resilience, improve risk understanding, and support emergency management.

+The workshop presents a practical and reproducible workflow for transforming open Earth Observation and geospatial datasets into information that can support **wildfire risk assessment and operational decision support**.

-The training will use the **SIDENCA** project as a practical example to demonstrate how multi-source geospatial data, Earth Observation, environmental information, population data, and field observations can be integrated into an operational disaster decision-support workflow.
+The training uses the **SIDENCA (Sistema Inteligente para la Detección de Riesgos y Toma de Decisiones ante Catástrofes)** project as a practical context.
+Participants will explore how satellite imagery, environmental variables, demographic information, built-environment data, meteorological observations, and sensor data can be integrated into a common spatial modelling framework.

+The workshop follows a recent wildfire case study from the **Comunitat Valenciana, Spain**, and provides participants with an overview of the workflow from fire-event mapping and data preparation to machine-learning-based wildfire risk modelling, fire-spread simulation, and operational decision support.
 ---

 ## About the SIDENCA Project